Brandon Ingram: High school career

-In his junior year, Ingram led the Kinston Vikings to its third consecutive state title where he scored 28 points to go along with his 16 rebounds against North Rowan.
+In his junior year, Ingram led the Kinston Vikings to its third consecutive NCHSAA 2A state title, where he scored 28 points to go along with his 16 rebounds against North Rowan.
 During the season, the Vikings went undefeated in their conference with a 26–4 overall record while Ingram was averaging 19.5 points, 9.1 rebounds, 2.5 blocks and 1.5 assists per game and was named Eastern Regional Most Valuable Player (MVP).
 During the spring 2014, Ingram represented the Stackhouse Elite for the Norman Parker Showcase at the Suwanee Sports Academy where he earned MVP honors after leading the team to the championship.
 He averaged 17.9 points per game and 5.3 rebounds each contest and shot better than 81 percent from the free throw line during the Adidas Uprising circuit.
-After his junior year came to an end, Ingram participated in the NBPA Top 100 Camp on June 19, 2014 at John Paul Jones Arena in Virginia.
+After his junior year came to an end, Ingram participated in the NBPA Top 100 Camp on June 19, 2014, at John Paul Jones Arena in Charlottesville, Virginia.
 Later that summer, instead of playing for an AAU tournament in the Atlanta area, he decided to compete with his high school team at the annual East Coast Invitational (ECI), an off-season event in his home state.

 As a senior, he averaged 24.3 points and 10.4 rebounds per game and led the Vikings to a 26–4 record.
 At the Spalding Hoophall Classic, Kinston pulled off a fourth-quarter comeback defeating Trenton Catholic Academy (56–54) behind Ingram's 22 points.
 In his final high school basketball game, he was named MVP of the state championship game after scoring 28 points to go with 10 rebounds and 5 blocks in a win over East Lincoln High School at the Dean E. Smith Center.
-This made Ingram the first men's basketball player to win 4 consecutive North Carolina High School Athletic Association (NCHSAA) championships.
-The Vikings also became the first Class 2A school in North Carolina history to win four consecutive state titles.
+This made Ingram the first men's basketball player to win 4 consecutive NCHSAA state championships.
+The Vikings also became the first 2A school in North Carolina history to win four consecutive state titles.
 Following his senior season, Ingram was a participant in the 2015 McDonald's All-American Game, where he scored 15 points and had five rebounds.

 Ingram was rated as a five-star recruit and was considered among the best high school prospects of the 2015 class.
 He was ranked as the No. 3 overall recruit by ESPN and Scout, as well as No. 4 overall by Rivals.
 He was named North Carolina's Mr. Basketball and Player of the Year by North Carolina Basketball Coaches Association (NCBCA).
 He also made the Parade All-American team, in his senior season, joining Duke teammate Luke Kennard.
 In his senior year, he was also named to the North Carolina Basketball Coaches Association All-District First Team.
-On April 27, 2015 he announced that he would attend Duke University and play for the Blue Devils in the 2015–16 season.
+On April 27, 2015, he announced that he would attend Duke University and play for the Blue Devils in the 2015–16 season.
 Ingram said he "probably" would have committed to North Carolina in November if the Tar Heels were not involved in a "far-reaching academic scandal".